Stitching Satellites to the Edge: Pervasive and Efficient Federated LEO Satellite Learning: Performance Evaluation

 \subsubsection{Implementation}

 To ensure the compatibility of our approach with real satellite equipment, we implemented our approach on a Jetson Nano Dev-Kit\footnote{We are working with an Aerospace group in collaboration with NASA where an LEO satellite prototype has been built and the computing devices are indeed edge devices like Raspberry Pi and Jetson Nano.}.
-This energy-efficient device boasts a 128-core NVIDIA Maxwell GPU, a Quad-core ARM Cortex\circledR-A57 MPCore processor, 4GB of 64-bit memory, and runs on a remarkably low power consumption of just 5 watts.
+This energy-efficient device boasts a 128-core NVIDIA Maxwell GPU, a Quad-core ARM Cortex\circledR-A57 MPCore processor, 4GB of 64-bit memory, and runs on a remarkably low power consumption of just 5 watts (can also be powered by a lithium-ion battery \cite{9944663}).
 During our experiments, we meticulously monitored both the computation overhead and the energy consumption associated with training tasks.
 Fig.~\ref{fig:Nano} shows our system setup.